Bounds on treewidth via excluding disjoint unions of cycles: Introduction

 Treewidth measures the similarity of a given graph to a tree.
 It is of both algorithmic and structural importance and was independently discovered multiple times~\cite{treewidth72,treewidth76,treewidth84}.
 Many algorithmically hard problems are fixed-parameter tractable with treewidth as the parameter; in particular, Courcelle's theorem~\cite{courcelle} states that every property expressible in monadic second-order logic can be determined in linear time for graphs of bounded treewidth.
 More precisely, the running time of those algorithms is of the form $g(w)n^{O(1)}$, where $g$ is a function and $w$ is the treewidth of the input graph.
 Hence, obtaining quantitatively good bounds for the maximum treewidth of graphs in specific graph classes is of interest.

 Robertson and Seymour~\cite{RS1991} proved that for every planar graph~$H$, there is an integer $n_H$ such that graphs that do not contain~$H$ as a minor have treewidth at most $n_H$.
 We define $f(H)$ as the smallest $n_H$ for which this is true.
-The best known upper bound on $f(H)$ for arbitrary $H$, obtained by Chuzhoy and Tan~\cite{CT2020}, is~$O(\abs{V(H)}^9 \operatorname{poly~log} \abs{V(H)})$ as a combined consequence of their result and a result of Robertson, Seymour, and Thomas~\cite{RST1994} that every planar~$H$ is a minor of a ${(k \times k)}$-grid for~${k = \Omega(\abs{V(H)})}$.
+The best upper bound known on $f(H)$ for arbitrary $H$, obtained by Chuzhoy and Tan~\cite{CT2020}, is~$O(\abs{V(H)}^9 \operatorname{poly~log} \abs{V(H)})$ as a combined consequence of their result and a result of Robertson, Seymour, and Thomas~\cite{RST1994} that every planar~$H$ is a minor of a ${(k \times k)}$-grid for~${k = 2\abs{V(H)}}$.

 It is natural to ask for a better bound on~$f(H)$ for~$H$ in various classes of planar graphs.
 A trivial lower bound for $f(H)$ is~${\Omega(\abs{V(H)})}$ since the complete graph on~${\abs{V(H)}-1}$ vertices has treewidth~${\abs{V(H)}-2}$ and does not contain~$H$ as a minor.
 Another lower bound comes from counting the number of disjoint cycles.
 It is well-known (for example, see~\cite{graphminorsV}) that there are $n$-vertex graphs with girth $\Omega(\log n)$ and treewidth $\Omega(n)$ for infinitely many integers $n$.
 Such graphs have $O(n/\log n)$ disjoint cycles and hence cannot contain any graph $H$ with more than $O(n/\log n)$ disjoint cycles as a minor.
 This implies that if $H$ contains a spanning subgraph that is a disjoint union of cycles of length $O(1)$, then $f(H)$ is $\Omega(|V(H)| \log |V(H)|)$.
-In fact, if $H$ is a disjoint union of cycles of length at most a fixed constant, then $f(H)$ is $\Theta(|V(H)| \log |V(H)|)$, where the upper bound follows from the Erd\H{o}s-P\'{o}sa-theorem for cycles of length at least a fixed constant~\cite{EPlongcycles2014}.
-A discussion of this statement can also be found in~\cite{GHOR2024} based on a technique from~\cite{RST1994} and an implicit argument from~\cite{CHJR2019}.
+In fact, if $H$ is a disjoint union of cycles of length at most a fixed constant, then $f(H)$ is $\Theta(|V(H)| \log |V(H)|)$, where the upper bound follows from the Erd\H{o}s-P\'{o}sa theorem for cycles of length at least a fixed constant~\cite{EPlongcycles2014,longCycles2017} since every graph that can be made a graph with no cycle of length at least $\ell$, which has treewidth at most $\ell-2$~\cite{birmele2003,FL1989}, by deleting at most $w$ vertices has treewidth at most $w+\ell-2$.

 This paper focuses on $f(H)$ for graphs~$H$ that are disjoint unions of cycles without the $O(1)$ upper bound on the length of the cycles.